How to have less of it

 Does the sun move around the earth or vice-versa?

-This book inspires awe in the power of the human . . .
+This book inspires awe in the . . .

 Microsoft at the zenith of C programming.

-You can dismiss Writing Solid Code as a paltry set of rules for writing C for a vanished era of PCs, but if you put it in context, if you read between the lines a bit, this is an amazing book.
+Is Writing Solid Code a paltry set of rules for writing C, for a vanished era of PCs?
+Yes, but if you put it in context, this is an amazing book.

 It's 1993.
-Microsoft is near the height of its powers: Windows 3.11 is released that December.
+Microsoft is near the height of its powers: Windows 3.11 will be out that December.
 Windows 95 development is under way.
-The . . .
+The FTC closed an investigation into . . .

 These are the ones I kept.

-I use Mari Kondo's method from The Life-Changing Magic of Tidying Up where you only hang onto things which spark joy.
+I use Mari Kondo's method from The Life-Changing Magic of Tidying Up.
+You only hang onto things which spark joy.
 This is a catalog of books which sparked joy for me.
-This is a work in progress.
+This is a work in progress...
 There's a lot of sparkles of joy to get through.

 A practical guide in an impractical language.